 |Scope of Services:||

-CES is providing full MEP/FP design for the new 216,000 sf high school.
-It is anticipated the total construction will cost upwards of $123.5 million.
-In addition to the school building, the project also includes the construction of athletic facilities, a grass soccer field, track, five tennis courts, and a multi-sport artificial turf field.
+CES provided full MEP/FP design for the new 216,000 sf high school.
+In addition to the school building, the project also includes the construction of athletic facilities, a grass soccer field, track, five tennis courts and a multi-sport artificial turf field.
 Stoughton High School is pursuing LEED silver certification integrating energy efficiency measures and sustainable features into the overall design.
 The CES MEP/FP design includes an LED lighting control system, variable refrigerant volume systems, demand control ventilation for large volume spaces and dedicated outdoor air system for classrooms.